Appiah/socialinvites.github.io/android_core_ui.md

 weight: 4
 ---

-# Social Invites library for Android™ #
+# Social Invites library for Android™

 This project is an Android library which can be merged with your Android project and enable you to use Infobip Social Invites.

-## Requirements ##
+## Requirements

 - The lowest required Android SDK version is set to 8.

-## Step by step integration ##
+## Step by step integration

 1. Copy the library file into libs folder.
 2. Add dependency to build.gradle file (`compile (name:'social-invites-ui', ext:'aar')`)
-3. Add activity declaration and user permissions to application project Manifest.xml file.
+3. Add user permissions, activity declaration and receiver declaration (as one of the application's components) to application project Manifest.xml file.
 4. Rebuild your project.

 User permissions: